tychio/glossary/README.md

 glossary
 ========

-archive some glossary for translate
+Archive some glossary for translate to Chinese.

+#### Directory

+- JavaScript
+	- AngularJS